salah559/odhiyat/replit.md

 ### System Architecture
 The project utilizes a **separated Frontend/Backend architecture**:
 -   **Frontend**: Built with static HTML5, CSS3, and Vanilla JavaScript for client-side rendering, communicating with the backend via REST APIs.
-Key pages like `products.php`, `product-details.php`, and `contact.php` use JavaScript to fetch data.
-The `index.html` is a static HTML page with a luxurious design, featuring sample products, a hero section, and an embedded contact section.
+All customer-facing pages are now pure HTML files: `index.html`, `products.html`, `product-details.html`, and `contact.html`.
+These pages use JavaScript to fetch data from the API endpoints.
--   **Backend API**: Developed using PHP 8.2, providing REST API endpoints for data management.
+-   **Backend API**: Developed using PHP 8.2, providing REST API endpoints for data management (all files in `/api/` folder remain PHP).
--   **Admin Panel**: A PHP-based control panel for administrators, featuring server-side rendering.
+-   **Admin Panel**: A PHP-based control panel for administrators, featuring server-side rendering (all files in `/admin/` folder remain PHP).

 **Key Design Decisions & Features:**
 -   **UI/UX**: Modern, luxurious design with a "Glassmorphism" aesthetic.